iheathers/UWA-Sunburst-Family-Tree/README.md

 ## Conclusion

 With Git installed, a repository cloned, and a new branch created for your new feature, you're ready to start developing and contributing to the project.
 Remember to commit your changes regularly and push them to the remote repository.
 Utilize Trello and the Trello Prime extension to stay organized and collaborate effectively with your team.

+Remember to follow the commit message convention to keep the commit history clean and informative.

 Happy coding!